 Use the URL Inspection tool to see whether Google can see the live page.
 If it can't, it should explain why.
 If it can, the problem is likely that the access error has been fixed since the last crawl.
 Run a live crawl using the URL Inspection tool and request indexing.

-The URL Inspection tool shows no problems, but the Index Coverage report shows an error; why?
+The URL Inspection tool shows no problems, but the Page Indexing report shows an error; why?

 You might have fixed the error after the URL was last crawled by Google.
-Look at the crawl date for your URL (which should be visible in either the URL details page in the Index Coverage report or in the indexed version view in the URL Inspection tool).
+Look at the crawl date for your URL (which should be visible in either the URL details page in the Page Indexing report or in the indexed version view in the URL Inspection tool).
 Determine if you made any fixes since the page was crawled.

 How do I find the index state of a specific URL?

 To learn the index status of a specific URL, use the URL Inspection tool.
-You can't search or filter by URL in the Index Coverage report.
+You can't search or filter by URL in the Page Indexing report.